tcheukueppoo/maat/docs/maat.md

 # Variables

-`Maat` has four types of variables: package, lexical, temporary and persistent variables.
+`Maat` has four types of variables: package, lexical, temporary and static variables.

 A module file has a `.mm` extension, a package is a namespace, variables who are fully qualified are known as package variables, there is no one-to-one mapping between a